Education . . . and right after

 In September of 2000 I moved from the flat frozen tundra of Northwest Ohio to the Washington, DC area to begin my very first job.
 Since then, I have amassed invaluable knowledge as I worked in advertising agencies, non-profit organizations/associations and more corporate settings.
 Full time jobs and freelance gigs both allowed me to experience each different type of setting and each bucket of constraints a good designer should know how to work with.
 Being taught to be my own conceptor, designer, traffic manager, production artist and vendor detective early on helped me navigate every new situation with confidence that the end product would be the best it could be.
 And it usually is!
 I also very much enjoy incorporating my photography whenever possible into my design duties.
 Photographing kids is the most fun because they always keep you thinking of new ways to keep them focused!

-I am an avid animal lover, and I enjoy doing just about anything in which my two dogs, Bella and Roscoe, can join.
+I am an avid animal lover, and I enjoy doing just about anything in which my two dogs, Roscoe and my deaf Dalmatian, Nitro, can join.
 Whether it’s going to the dog park, taking the dogs to the beach or the lake, or navigating the area parks with the pups, I enjoy it all.
 Being an animal advocate means I enjoy regularly volunteering at the Smithsonian National Zoo and donating my time and money to animal rescues.

-My other interests include football (I love the Green Bay Packers), reading anything I can get my hands on, listening to podcasts from How Stuff Works, and soaking up all sorts of knowledge from the History and Science channels.
+My other interests include football (I love the Green Bay Packers), reading anything by my favorite author, Brad Meltzer, who recently made ME a character in his latest thriller, The Escape Artist, watching anything DC or Marvel, and soaking up all sorts of knowledge from the History and Science channels.
 I know, it’s weird.